ayrshare/notion/README.md

 * `NOTION_DATABASE_ID`: Open the database you created earlier in this page and get the database ID from the URL.
 It will be in this format: `https://www.notion.so/<NOTION_DATABASE_ID>?v=ee9f65a4afb24033813f245a45bc9e83`
 * `NOTION_KEY`: internal integration token from earlier

+Run the following JavaScript in a Node.js environment:

+* Clone the repository: `git clone https://github.com/ayrshare/notion`
+* cd into the notion directory and run `npm install`.
+* Update the `.env` file with your Ayrshare API_KEY, Notion NOTION_KEY and NOTION_DATABASE_ID.
+* Run `node index.js`

-Run the script.
-You can run it at [Heroku](https://www.heroku.com/), [Digital Ocean](https://www.digitalocean.com/), or [Vercel](https://vercel.com/) for example.
+You can run it at [Heroku](https://www.heroku.com/), [Digital Ocean](https://www.digitalocean.com/), or [Vercel](https://vercel.com/) in production.

 If successful, all ‘pending’ status columns will be changed to ‘success’ and the posts will have been made to the appropriate social networks.